Masuma-N/Deli/README.md

 * 'scanner': A 'Scanner' object for user input.

 #### Fields
-* 'orderEntries' : A 'List' tp store order entries.
+* 'orderEntries' : A 'List' to store order entries.
 * 'totalPrice' : A 'double' to store the total price of the order.

 #### Methods